JasonDormier/reading-notes/class-10.md

 * Debugging is about deduction: eliminating potential causes of an error.

-* Take advantage of console's in each browser
+* Take advantage of the console's in each browser

 * log to the console